ericescalante/ericescalante.github.io/_posts/2015-06-21-isomorphic4.md

 {{ page.comments }}
 ## Part 4 - Rendering from PHP with dnode

 Or Ruby, or Java.
 Heck, even perl!
-Our proud little app can inegrate with any language that has a dnode implementation!
+Our proud little app can integrate with any language that has a dnode implementation!

 When installing the php dnode package with composer, I was surprised to find installed a [React](http://reactphp.org/) dependency that actually has nothing to do with facebook's!
 It seems to be a great library for evented i/o for php.